 MILEAGE (Car Wear): The mileage is pegged at 999,999 miles because your car won’t see a single mile after the derby.
 It’s a guaranteed 44 magnum bullet to the head.

-If you want to compete in a event where you can look up in the stands and see a forty-year old woman with a half shirt on, jumping up and down, screaming your car number as she spills Coors Light on the people below her, then I’ll see you at the Destruction Derby.
+So, for a reasonably cheap price (as long as you know what you’re doing and have a friend with an ahp tig welder!) you can have an amazing time that may only lead to SLIGHT injury… If you want to compete in an event where you can look up in the stands and see a forty-year-old woman with a half shirt on, jumping up and down, screaming your car number as she spills Coors Light on the people below her, then I’ll see you at the Destruction Derby.